AdobeDocs/experience-manager-65.it-IT/help/sites-administering/integration-target-ims.md

    ![Selezione di un’API da aggiungere](assets/integration-target-io-16.png)

-1. La creazione verrà confermata.
+1. La creazione viene confermata.

 <!--
-1. The creation will be confirmed, you can now **Continue to integration details**; these are needed for [Completing the IMS Configuration in AEM](#completing-the-ims-configuration-in-aem).
+1. The creation is confirmed, you can now **Continue to integration details**; these are needed for [Completing the IMS Configuration in AEM](#completing-the-ims-configuration-in-aem).

    ![integrate-target-io-07](assets/integrate-target-io-07.png)
 -->

 ### Assegnazione di privilegi all&#39;integrazione {#assigning-privileges-to-the-integration}

-Ora devi assegnare i privilegi richiesti all’integrazione:
+Ora assegna i privilegi richiesti all’integrazione:

 1. Apri l’**Admin Console** Adobe: